Mastering Linear: How to Optimize Your Team's Project Management Experience

 Conclusion: Is Linear Right for Your Team?

-Linear excels for engineering-focused organizations that value speed, minimalism, and keyboard-driven efficiency.
+Linear is still one of the best execution-focused tools for engineering teams that value speed, minimalism, and keyboard-driven efficiency.
 It's particularly well-suited for:

 - Software development teams using agile methodologies